 Inter-District & Intra-District Transfers:

 In accordance with NISD Board Policy, Northside ISD generally does not accept the enrollment of students who do not reside in the district; however, there are a few exceptions to include those families who qualify for the Grandparent Transfer.
-The Grandparent Transfer allows for a non-NISD student to attend Northside ISD if the parents reside outside the school district, but the grandparents reside in Northside ISD AND provide "significant after-school care" as approved by the Department of Pupil Personnel.
+Pursuant to statute, the Grandparent Transfer allows for a non-NISD student to attend Northside ISD if the parents reside outside the school district, but the grandparents reside in Northside ISD AND provide "significant after-school care" as approved by the Department of Pupil Personnel.
 Approval for a Grandparent Transfer is determined during a scheduled hearing process where a notarized application is submitted and documentation/evidence is reviewed.
-If granted, the student would attend the school that services the grandparent's home address, and the application would be reviewed annually.
+If granted, the student would attend the school that services the grandparent's home address, and the application would be approved for the level of schooling (i.e. elementary level, middle school level, or high school level).
 For Grandparent Transfer information or to schedule a Grandparent Transfer Hearing, please call the Office of Pupil Personnel at 397-8695.

 Administrative Transfers may be initiated administratively to assign a student to a different school for reasons including, but not limited to concerns related to discipline, safety, sexual assault, bullying, or extradordinary conditions affecting the family or the school.
 It must be initiated by the home campus principal or Assistant Superintendent or Executive Director for Elementary or Secondary Administration only if one or more of the conditions described above exist.
 If parent/guardian deems that an administrative transfer is warranted, they should visit the home campus prinicpal.
 Unless otherwised noted, an Administrative Transfer is valid only for the current school year.

 Program Transfers, available at the high school level for upcoming 9th graders only, involve Career and Technology Education concentrated sequence of courses with four or more credits that provide job-specific training and may lead to licensure or certification.
-A program transfer request for the upcoming school year for a program not offered at the 9th grader's home campus may be submitted during priority consideration time frame of April 1 - May 31, 2016.
-Priority consideration applications will be subject to lottery.
-Applications received after May 31, 2016 through the deadline of June 30, 2016 will ordered sequentially by date/time received by Pupil Personnel.
+A program transfer request for the upcoming school year for a program not offered at the 9th grader's home campus may be submitted during the time frame of April 1 - June 30, 2017.
+Applications will ordered sequentially by date/time received by Pupil Personnel.
 Program transfers are approved by the requested Campus Principal after a review of the student's discipline & attendance records and pending availability within the program.
 Transfers are dependent upon the student being admitted to the specific program and require continuous enrollment to remain in effect.
 Additionally, the Dual Language Program, as a form of bilingual education, is offered at 6 elementary and 2 middle schools.
 Questions specific to the program type should be directed to the school counselor, administration, and/or program sponsor.

 *O'Connor HS also offers Agriculture; however, interested students/parents should make contact with the campus administration or visit the campus website, as the application timeline and process differs from all other HS Program Transfers.